 DAY 6 - GERMANY . .
 Rothenburg - Romantic Road - Adelsried.

-This morning, travel to the storybook town of Rothenburg, a beautifully-preserved, medieval village surrounded by the original town walls.
-When you see the narrow cobblestone streets, distinctive inns and quaint shop fronts, it might feel as if you are walking into a fairy tale.
-During your free time, climb to the top of the town hall Bell Tower for a bird’s-eye view of the city, walk atop the old city walls, check out the Medieval Criminal Museum which exhibits tools of punishment from more draconian times, or stroll through the castle gardens overlooking the River Tauber.
+This morning, travel to the storybook town of Rothenburg, a beautifully-preserved medieval village surrounded by the original town walls.
+When you see the narrow cobblestone streets, distinctive inns and charming shop fronts, it might feel as if you are walking into a fairy tale.
+During your free time, climb to the top of the Town Hall Bell Tower for a bird’s-eye view of the city, walk atop the old city walls, check out the Medieval Criminal Museum which exhibits tools of punishment from more draconian times, or stroll through the castle gardens overlooking the River Tauber.
 Delightful shopping awaits you at Käthe Wohlfahrt’s Weihnachtsdorf, a sprawling, year-round Christmas shop.
 Your afternoon journey leads south on the Romantic Road.
 This area is rich in unspoiled countryside, historic castles and quaint villages.
-Enjoy dinner tonight at your hotel in Adelsried.
-Your meal will be enlivened by accordion music.
+Tonight, ypur dinner at the hotel in Adelsried will be enlivened by accordian music.
 (Breakfast, Dinner)

 DAY 7 - GERMANY . .
 Munich & AUSTRIA . .
 Innsbruck - Tyrolean Village.